anisha0711/OIBSIP/README.md

 * Modulo division

 ## Task-2 : Tribute Page
-A tribute page to Satyajit Ray using HTML and CSS
+A single-page site dedicated to Satyajit Ray.
+Designed using HTML and CSS.

 ## Task-3 : ToDo List
 A webpage to list down all the important daily tasks in a single place in order not to miss anything.
 Designed using HTML, CSS, Javascript.